Ensono/amido.github.io/docs/nx/next/plugin-information.md

 import Tabs from '@theme/Tabs';
 import TabItem from '@theme/TabItem';

 The `next` plugin contains generators to augment existing NextJs projects.
-Adding eslint rules, testing configs as well as installing and configuring NextAuth.js in your NextJs app.
+Adding eslint rules, testing config as well as installing and configuring NextAuth.js in your NextJs app.

 Using a standard setup for your Next app ensures consistency and code quality across multiple applications quickly.
 NextAuth (alongside Redis) can also be quickly added to a project without costly configuration and setup.